Quick Answer

 Best for: Medium to large dogs with thicker nails requiring more cutting force

-“BOSHEL's semi-circular blade design applies more leverage than guillotine-style clippers, making it the better choice for dogs with dense, hard nails that cause other clippers to crush rather than cut”
+“Semi-circular blade applies more cutting leverage — the right choice for medium-to-large dogs with dense, hard nails that cause scissor-style clippers to crush.”

 See Today’s Price →